-Most law students begin to notice that there is a fundamental difference between the kinds of legal rules that come up in torts & criminal law, on the one hand, and the sorts of legal rules that arise in contracts, on the other.
+Most law students begin to notice that there is a fundamental difference between the kinds of legal rules that come up in torts & criminal law, on the one hand, and the sorts of legal rules that arise in contracts and in the structural part of constitutional law, on the other.
 The rules of criminal law seem to define standards of conduct; they are about what you can and cannot do, or more precisely, rules that forbid certain conduct and then attach punishments for disobedience.
 The rules of contract law are different.
 It's true that contract remedies do provide sanctions (or prices) for breaking contracts, but much of contract law is about making contracts, that is, about how to make new law.
 In criminal law (and torts), the state makes up the rules of conduct.
 In contract law, the contracting parties are empowered to create their own rules of conduct.

 Once you've seen this distinction, you might then become interested in what legal theorists have to say about it.
 One of the most important views of this distinction was advanced by the great legal philosopher H.L.A.
 Hart, who classified the rules of tort and criminal law as "primary rules," and the rules of contract law as "secondary rules."
 This post is an introduction to the Hart's distinction between primary and secondary rules.
 As always, the Legal Theory Lexicon is aimed at law students, especially first-year law students, with an interest in legal theory.